EU FILMS STAFF JOB DESCRIPTIONS

 - works with the director in determining choice of locations

-- oversees the activities related to the distribution of the film on movie night
+- oversees the activities related to the final preparation and distribution of the film for movie night (introduces the film to the audience also)

 DIRECTOR